Hello, we're the Left Book Club

 Established in 1936 by Victor Gollancz, the original LBC was a publishing group that exerted a strong socialist influence in the UK and is credited with helping the Labour Party win its landslide victory in 1945.
 Books were aimed at subscribers, to create a movement, but could be bought individually from bookshops and newsagents.
 The LBC published one book a month, as well as an influential newsletter, held an annual rally and encouraged subscribers to create their own local book clubs to discuss each book.
 By 1939 there were 1,500 such groups and ‘socials’ around the UK where socialists, liberals, communists, feminists, environmentalists and other progressives from all walks of life met to talk books and much more .
 Writers and books included George Orwell (The Road to Wigan Pier), Arthur Koestler, Stephen Spender, Edgar Snow (Red Star Over China), Clement Attlee and Clifford Odets.
 Membership peaked at 57,000.
 The original LBC ceased publishing in 1948, after its ideas had helped create the post-war welfare state.
 We relaunched it in November 2015.

 What we'd do with extra funds if we surpass our target:

-- Make our Digital Editor full-time, not part-time
+- Make our Outreach Editor full-time, not part-time

-- Extend our Digital Editor’s contract beyond one year
+- Extend our Outreach Editor’s contract beyond one year

 - Publish more than four books per year